cirosantilli/linux-cheat/eclipse.md

     `Ctrl + T Ctrl + T`: toggle between quick type and supertype hierarchy.

+-   `Ctrl + Shift + H`: open call hierarchy for method under cursor.
+Allows you to see who calls what.

+    How to ignore tests: <http://stackoverflow.com/questions/9321408/hide-unit-tests-from-call-heirachy>

+    How to ignore parent classes, e.g. `toString` on all Objects: <http://stackoverflow.com/questions/13792592/finding-references-of-myclass-tostring-in-eclipse>

 -   `Ctrl + Shift + Down/Up`: move to the next / previous class member

 -   `Ctrl + E`: show a filter dropdown with the tabs